-This RSM aims to reflect scientific laboratory work in areas of data analysis, data/specimen storage and note keeping.
+This RSM aims to reflect scientific laboratory work as much as possible and equip you with transferable skills, in particular in areas of experimental planning, data analysis, data/specimen storage and note keeping.
+This will become relevant for many of you for a number of reasons.
 First, in your future scientific life (e.g. during your final year or PhD project) you will routinely carry out experiments of which no one knows the results.
-Hence, you will have to invest considerable time to interpret your data and extract sensible information/statements, determine the statistical significance of your observations, and design and carry out control experiments to further validate your findings.
-To illustrate what this means, we will encourage you to interpret your specimens and data independently, to speculate, discuss and hypothesise.
-For example, you will use the basic information provided in this manual to develop criteria that you can use to assign specific X-Gal staining under the microscope to its respective area in the wing disc; you should apply logic and precise thinking rather than "guestimation".
+Hence, you will have to invest considerable time in interpreting your data and extract sensible information/statements, determine the statistical significance of your observations, and design and carry out control experiments to further validate your findings.
+To illustrate what this means, we will encourage you on this course to interpret your specimens and data independently, to speculate, discuss and hypothesise.
+For example, you will use the basic information provided in this manual to develop criteria that you can use to assign specific X-Gal staining under the microscope to its respective area in the wing disc; you should apply logic and precise thinking rather than "guesstimation".
 At the end of each week, we will use your results to discuss the experimental outcome.

 Second, it is a frequent requirement in scientific life to revisit data or specimens that were generated years ago.
 In such a situation you must be able to find and access relevant materials, understand your notes, and reproduce experimental procedures or conclusions.
 It is pivotal that you take good notes about your experiments and file your specimens and data in efficient and reliable ways.
-This requires discipline, care and feasible strategies.
-Also note that your documentation and protocols are essential proof of your work which should withstand critical investigation by others.
+This requires discipline, care and feasible strategies, all of which can be trained on this course.
+Notably, your documentation and protocols will be essential proof of your work and must be good enough to withstand critical or even legal investigation by others.